-The Section 5539 program was created under MAP-21, the most current national transportation legislation.
+The Section 5539 program was created under MAP-21, and continued under the FAST Act.
 This program funds urban and rural capital projects, including buses for fleet and service expansion, bus replacement, passenger amenities such as passenger shelters and bus stop signs, and miscellaneous equipment (mobile radio units, supervisory vehicles, fareboxes, computers, and shop and garage equipment).